CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 .. _`get_tutorial_data`:

-* Download the tutorial data:
+* To download the tutorial data:

     - Standard approach: download the `tutorial data <http://cosmomvpa.org/datadb.zip>`_ zip archive, and unzip it.
     - Advanced Unix users: ``cd`` to the CoSMoMVPA directory, then run::